Full name Cameron Timothy Bancroft

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 Gloucestershire signed him as an overseas player for the early part of the 2016 season.
-It was a disappointing outcome as he made only one half-century in five matches, but they gave him an opportunity to continue his education in English conditions by re-seigning him for the whole of 2017.
+It was a disappointing outcome as he made only one half-century in five matches, but they gave him an opportunity to continue his education in English conditions by re-signing him for the whole of 2017.
+Another commonplace season followed until an unbeaten 206 against Kent, spanning more than eight hours, added some substance to his season.